tradingstrategy-ai/web-top/README.md

 =======

 Web-top is a UNIX top-like tool to live HTTP requests and responses of any web server.
-It is build using [Top Framework for Python](https://github.com/tradingstrategy-ai/top-framework).
+It is built using [Top Framework for Python](https://github.com/tradingstrategy-ai/top-framework).

 ![screenshot](https://raw.githubusercontent.com/tradingstrategy-ai/top-framework/master/docs/source/web-top/screenshot2.png)

 Sometimes you just need to log in to your web server and see what's going on.
 `web-top` allows you to do.
-Instead of focusing Application Performance Management (APM), metrics or log storage `web-top` displays what's currently happening in your web server.
+Instead of focusing on Application Performance Management (APM), metrics or log storage `web-top` displays what's currently happening in your web server.
 `web-top` is ideal for observing and catching issues when they happen.